mcp-rune 0.107.0

 .build(separator)Join all parts (default: \n\n---\n\n)All

-The builder delegates to these static methods on BasePrompt:
+The builder delegates to generators

 Strategy Patterns